 SERVICE ALERTS: Find Solid Waste specific alerts below.

 6 New Solid Waste ALERTS:

-Bulky Item Collection requests will resume on Wednesday, September 16, 2020.
-Bulky items may also be dropped off for a fee at the Waste Disposal & Recycling Center at 2115 E. Club Blvd.
+Bulky Service Collection requests will resume on Wednesday, September 16, 2020.
+Bulky items and brush may also be dropped off for a fee at the Waste Disposal & Recycling Center at 2115 E. Club Blvd.
 For future service restoration updates, visit https://durhamnc.gov/4022/Covid-19.

 2. City of Durham Resuming a Modified Yard Waste Pickup Schedule

 The City of Durham will resume collecting yard waste from paid subscribers, but on a modified ‘every other week’ schedule, and only on Fridays.
 For Tuesday and Wednesday yard waste subscribers, this will begin on Friday, June 5.
 For Thursday and Friday subscribers, this will begin Friday, June 12.
 Curbside yard waste collection has been suspended since March 25, but two special collections have occurred since then.
 This new schedule will allow the City to adhere to the social distancing standard of not allowing more than 2 people in the cab of a vehicle, and garbage and recycling will still be able to be collected on normal schedules.

 Residents who are not subscribers but wish to sign up for the service will be able to do so beginning June 15, with their service beginning in July.
 When service was suspended, subscribers were not being charged.
 The $7.50 monthly charges will resume July 1.
 Subscribers who wish to cancel their service should do so before June 22 to avoid charges.